microsoft/vcpkg-docs/vcpkg/users/binarycaching-troubleshooting.md

 3. `vcpkg` install with variables set `$env:VCPKG_BINARY_SOURCES="clear;nuget,<feed url>,readwrite"`
 -->

-You might encounter this error:
+You encounter the following error message:
 ```
 System.Net.Http.HttpRequestException: Response status code does not indicate success: 403 (Forbidden - User <user> lacks permission to complete this action.
 You need to have 'AddPackage'.
 ```

 Push was rejected by remote source because the user does not have sufficient write permissions.

 * Confirm that your user or user group has write permissions.
 In NuGet, the user must be at least a [Contributor role](https://learn.microsoft.com/azure/devops/artifacts/feeds/feed-permissions#permissions-table) to the feed.

 ### Cause 2: Misconfigured NuGet Feed url